The interest rate is your cost to borrow the money, expressed as a percentage rate.

 What your interest rate does NOT do is reflect the fees and charges you paid in order to obtain the loan.
 This is where APR comes in.

 The annual percentage rate (APR) reflects both the interest rate AND your cost to obtain the mortgage.
 The APR reflects points, lender fees, mortgage insurance, closing attorney fee, recording fee and per diem interest, converts them to a percentage which is added to the interest rate to reflect a rate that is always higher than the interest rate.

-APR or “Annual Percentage Rate” was created to show you the total cost of the loan – including the interest rate AND the loan fees such as any points, lender fees, and other charges that you pay to get the loan and that you would not have paid if you paid cash to buy the home.
+APR or “annual percentage rate” was created to show you the total cost of the loan – including the interest rate AND the loan fees such as any points, lender fees, and other charges that you pay to get the loan and that you would not have paid if you paid cash to buy the home.
 These fees are considered “prepaid finance charges” because you prepay them at closing to get the loan.
 For that reason, your APR will be higher than your interest rate.

 Regulators require that all lenders disclose an APR whenever they quote an interest rate.
 The idea is that APR will be helpful when comparing different offers.
 But comparing offers from a bank, like Wells Fargo or Bank of America, and a correspondent lender like Corporate Investors Mortgage Group is tricky.

-But if a correspondent lender or a broker gives you the exact same lender credit and it covers any or all of your closing costs, the credit is NOT factored into your APR.
+And so offers from But if a correspondent lender or a broker gives you the exact same lender credit and it covers any or all of your closing costs, the credit is NOT factored into your APR.
 For this reason, offers from banks can be misleading.

 For example, you could have an offer directly from Wells Fargo that shows a rate of 4.75%, APR fees of $2325 and a lender credit of $2325 – with an APR of 4.764% – and I could give you exactly the same offer but the APR for my offer would be higher.